MysticVapour/ESP32-Cam-Module/README.md

 8. Wait for Serial Monitor to say Camera Ok and note down the Local IP (192.168.1.XX)
 9. Open CV2 File, replace IP address with Local IP and run program (F5).

+## How Each Prototype Works

+### Prototype 1: CV2_RED

+Can detect a single color with full accuracy.
+(Current configuration is for red).
+You can change it to use for different color by changing the lower and upper HSV Values in the file.

+### Prototype 2: CheckHSV(DomColor)

+Can detect more than one color.
+Works on the basis of dominant color detected.
+Hue values in the code might need updates.

+### Prototype 3: StoreHSV

+Can detect more than one color.
+Works on the basis of storing a specific moment as an image, then upon intialization, can check for changes.
+If changes detected, then tells which new color has been spotted.
+Bugs yet to be fixed.

 ## Rough Sketch of Final Prototype
 ![image](https://github.com/MysticVapour/ESP32-Cam-Module/assets/59056465/9fe3bff8-6f29-4061-9eb6-c69ec2cbf318)